Best waterproof speakers 2023: budget, portable, smart

 Not the cheapest JBL on this list

-JBL has built its name on rugged, portable hardware capable of surviving anywhere from the bottom of an icy ravine to the top of a snow-capped summit (probably).
-The durable JBL Xtreme 3 is no exception, a versatile, talented five-star wireless speaker that’s as happy chilling at home as it is being the life and soul of a sweaty student party.
-As rugged as the rest of its stablemates, it is IP67 dust and waterproof-certified, making it perfect for getting its (metaphorical) hands dirty in the great outdoors.
+The durable Xtreme 3 is yet another classic JBL outdoorsman, a versatile, talented five-star wireless speaker that’s as happy chilling at home as it is being the life and soul of a sweaty student party.
+As rugged as the rest of its stablemates, it's IP67 dust and waterproof-certified, making it perfect for getting its (metaphorical) hands dirty in the great outdoors.

 You might be forgiven for thinking that, given the bulky construction, the Xtreme 3 might be more preoccupied with the amount of bass it’s producing rather than focusing on musical quality.
-Let us put your mind at rest: the Xtreme 3 proves to be a careful and considerate performer from the lowest of lows to the highest highs, giving impressive detail, dynamics and a strong sense of timing.
+Happily, the Xtreme 3 proves to be a careful and considerate performer from the lowest of lows to the highest highs, giving impressive detail, dynamics and a strong sense of timing.

-Bassheads will be more than satisfied with the healthy low-end clout on offer, but there’s quality as well as quantity on display.
-The JBL Xtreme 3 gained five stars across the board during our rigorous in-house testing, never appearing out of its depth no matter how complicated the musical arrangement.
+Bassheads will be more than satisfied with the healthy low-end clout on offer, but there’s quality as well as quantity on display - this is a speaker that never feels out of its depth no matter how complicated the musical arrangement.

 The compact, portable and superbly made Beosound A1 combines deft design with supremely impressive sound.
 (Image credit: Bang & Olufsen)